Aranis324/osticket-prereqs/README.md

 <img src="https://github.com/Aranis324/osticket-prereqs/assets/163223660/3395d7f7-255c-496b-ad08-0afc74d4a17e"/>
 </p>
 <p>
 After your done making the VM, we have to set up IIS for our VM.
-Open up a Remote Desktop Connection on your computer, then copy and paste the IP Address into there, and use the sign in you made for your VM.
+Open up a Remote Desktop Connection on your computer, then copy and paste the IP Address of your VM into there, and use the sign in you made for your it.
 Then open up the control panel in your VM, and go to Programs, Turn On and Off Programs, then drop down Internet Inforamtion Services, World Wide Web Services, Application Development Features and check on CGI and Common HTTP Features.
 Then drop down Web Management Tools and check on ISS Managment Console.
 Now go back and double check if you have everything on before moving on to the next step
 </p>
 </p>
 <br />